vferat/pycrostates/docs/source/microstates.rst

 How to compute EEG microstates ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This decomposition is based on two consecutive steps: the clustering which allows to define topographies that best represent the studied data and the backfitting than consist on assigning each timepoint of one or several EEG recordings to the previously extracted topographies.
+This decomposition is based on two consecutive steps: the clustering which allows to define topographies that best represent the studied data and the backfitting than consist on assigning one of the previously extracted topographies to each timepoint of one or several EEG recordings.

-The methods relies on assigning timepoints to the most similar microstate map, that is why it is important to define how distance between two topographies is computed.
-For microstate analysis, it is the inverse of the absolute value of the spatial correlation that is used as a measure of distance to carry out all computations.
-The absolute value is used in order to ignore topography polarities of the topographies, as state can oscillate in a given configuration (i.e topography).
+The methods relies on assigning timepoints to the most similar microstate map, which is why it is important to define how distance between two topographies is computed.
+For microstate analysis, the inverse of the absolute value of the spatial correlation is used as a measure of distance to carry out all computations.
+The absolute value is used in order to ignore the topography polarity.

-Pycrostates implements a conveniente class :class:`pycrostates.cluster.ModKMeans` allowing to perform clustering through the :meth:`pycrostates.cluster.ModKMeans.fit` method and backfitting through the :meth:`pycrostates.cluster.ModKMeans.predict` method.
+Pycrostates implements a conveniente class :class:`pycrostates.cluster.ModKMeans` to perform clustering through the :meth:`pycrostates.cluster.ModKMeans.fit` method and backfitting through the :meth:`pycrostates.cluster.ModKMeans.predict` method.
 It also implements other methods to facilitate the analysis and display of results.